Current lab members:

 Paula received her M.S. in Biology and Biotechnology from WPI in 2016.
 Her thesis work in the Shell lab focused on understanding the role of RNase J in mycobacterial mRNA metabolism as well as understanding the mechanistic basis of the mycobacterial response to oxidative stress.
 Her studies at WPI were funded by a Science Without Borders scholarship from the Brazilian government.
 Prior to coming to WPI, Paula received a bachelor’s degree in biotechnology from the Federal University of Sao Carlos in Brazil.

 Izzy received her B.S. degree in Biology and Biotechnology, with a focus on the pre-health track,from WPI in 2017.
 She received a fellowship from the WPI’s Arts & Sciences Advisory Board and the WPI Life Sciences Advisory Board to spend the Summer of 2016 in the Shell lab, where she worked on understanding the relationship between RNase J, mutation rate, and acquisition of drug resistance in M. smegmatis.

 Daniel is a Biotechnology major at the Federal University of Paraiba in Brazil and spent his junior year at WPI through a fellowship from the Brazilian government sponsored by the International Institute of Education.
 He spend a summer with the Shell trying to find new antibiotics against M. tuberculosis from soil strains, which were isolated and screened for antibiotic production.

-Brianna is pursuing a B.S. in Biology and Biotechnology at WPI on a pre-health track.
+Brianna was pursuing a B.S. in Biology and Biotechnology at WPI on a pre-health track.
 She received a WPI Summer Undergraduate Research Fellowship to spend the summer of 2017 in the Shell lab investigating the antimicrobial properties of the medicinal plant Artemisia Annua.

 John de Rivera, B.S.